 - In English we use marking matrixes.
-Some of these will be available for you to have a look at as you leave the hall. - These cover the key reading and writing skills that are filtered down from the GCSE criteria. - Teachers use these to make a judgement on whether the work produced by your child is below track, on track, or above track for their MEA. - English books will be marked at least once every 6 weeks and a minimum of 3 spelling and punctuation errors will be identified, to help with your child's literacy skills and a literacy target.
+Some of these will be available for you to have a look at as you leave the hall. - These cover the key reading and writing skills that are backward planned from the GCSE criteria. - Your child will be given a challenge task (C.T) which will allow them to improve and develop key skills. - English books will be reviewed at least once every half term.
+Please look in the front of your child's book to see the policy.